 Comments:

 The method described here only corrects differences in Offset [with the B value] & Gain/Sensitivity [the M value] – more complex methods are needed to correct non-linearity problems.
-To have enough statistical weight for accuracy improvement you want a batch of ten or more sensors and it’s a good idea to exclude data from the first 24 hours of operation so new sensors have time to settle.
+To have enough statistical power for accuracy improvement you want a batch of ten or more sensors and it’s a good idea to exclude data from the first 24 hours of operation so brand new sensors have time to settle.
 Offsets are influenced by several factors and some sensors need to ‘warm up’ before they can be read.
 The code driving your sensors during normalization should be identical to the code used to collect data in the field.

 All sensor parameters drift so, just like calibration, normalization constants have a shelf life.
 This is usually about one year, but can be less than that if your sensors are deployed in harsh environments.
 Fortunately this kind of normalization is easy to redo in the field, and it’s a good way to spot sensors that need replacing.
+You could also consider airport/NOAA stations as stable references for drift determination.

 References & Links: